Vaccinations and pregnancy

 - Flu shot if you weren’t vaccinated before pregnancy.

-If you come in contact with certain illnesses, if you’re at high risk for infection or if you’re travelling outside the United States, your provider may recommend other vaccinations during pregnancy.
-These include:
+If you’re at high risk for serious infections because of travel outside the United States or other possible exposure, your provider may recommend these vaccinations during pregnancy:

 What vaccinations are not recommended during pregnancy?